civihost/forminator-civicrm-companion/README.md

 Navigate to your WordPress “Plugins” page, inside of your WordPress dashboard, and follow these instructions:

 1. Upload plugin folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Under plugin directory copy `settings.example.yaml' to `settings.yaml'
+3. Under plugin directory copy `settings.example.yaml' to `settings.yaml'
-1. Change `settings.yaml` configuration according to your needs
+4. Change `settings.yaml` configuration according to your needs
+5. Run `composer install`

 ## Frequently Asked Questions